gmbabreu/Youtube-Chapter-Generator/README.md

 ### Usage

-1. Configure the audio_path variable.
+1. Configure the audio_path variable to the path for your audio file.
 2. Run the script:
     ```sh
     python transcribe_and_segment.py